winwiz1/crisp-react/README.md

 Start the debugging configuration  `Debug Client and Backend (workspace)`.<br/>
 Wait until an instance of Chrome starts.
 You should see the overview page.<br/>
 VS Code: Open `client/src/components/Overview.tsx` and alter the text on the page.
 After a few seconds delay the new content should be shown in the browser.<br/>
-To finish stop the running debugging configuration (use the ‘Stop’ button on VS Code Debugging toolbar two times or press  <code>Control+F5</code>  twice).
+To finish, stop the running debugging configuration (use the ‘Stop’ button on VS Code Debugging toolbar two times or press  <code>Control+F5</code>  twice).
 #### Test backend
 Open a command prompt in the `server` subdirectory.<br/>
 Execute command: `yarn test`